Introduction to Tax Increment Financing (TIF)

 Step 1: The state government passes the Tax Increment Financing Statutes which enables the urban local bodies across different districts to improve the condition of the infrastructure.

-Step 2: The urban local bodies which intends to revitalize the city’s urban infrastructure, determines the areas/zones/pockets across the city that lack or have deteriorated infrastructure.
+Step 2: The urban local bodies which intend to revitalize the city’s urban infrastructure, determines the areas/zones/pockets across the city that lack or have deteriorated infrastructure.
 These pockets are identified using the “but-for” test.

 - But-For Test: Before an authority may create a TIF district, the urban local body is required to make a “but-for” findings that